HSA and FSA: Tax-Free Money for Health Care

 HSAs aren't just for people who work for companies.
 If you're self-employed -- and have a high-deductible plan -- you can also set up an HSA.

-Usually, an employer enrolls workers in a high-deductible plan and then deposits either all or a portion of the deductible in an HSA.
+Some employers may deposit all or a portion of the deductible in an HSA.
 For example, if you have a deductible of $5,000, the employer can put the $5,000 in an HSA.
 This money is not considered income, which means you don't have to pay taxes on it.
+Other employers simply set up the account, and you must make deposits to the account.

 If you are 55 or older, you can put in an extra $1,000 every year.

-You can use the money in an HSA to pay for medical expenses until you reach your annual deductible.
-After that the health insurance policy covers additional medical expenses.
+You can use the money in an HSA to pay for your annual deductible or other medical expenses such as:

 What Are the Tax Advantages of an HSA?

 Like an IRA or a 401K account, you can keep your HSA even if you switch jobs.
 Any money you don't use can be rolled over from year to year and invested.
-If you use any of the money for nonmedical expenses before age 65, you will have to pay a 20% penalty.
-You will also have to pay taxes on the money you use.
+If you use any of the money for nonmedical expenses before age 65, you will have to pay a 20% penalty plus taxes on the money you use.

 An HSA offers a triple tax break because: